Taliban approach Kabul's outskirts, attack north Afghan city

 The Taliban meanwhile attacked the northern city of Mazar-e-Sharif from several directions, setting off heavy fighting on its outskirts, according to Munir Ahmad Farhad, a spokesman for the provincial governor.

 The Taliban have made major advances in recent days, including capturing Herat and Kandahar, the country’s second- and third-largest cities.
-They now control 19 of Afghanistan’s 34 provinces, leaving the Western-backed government in control of a smattering of provinces in the center and east, as well as Kabul and Mazar-e-Sharif.
+They now control 20 of Afghanistan’s 34 provinces, leaving the Western-backed government with a smattering of provinces in the center and east, as well as Kabul and Mazar-e-Sharif.

-Afghan President Ashraf Ghani delivered a televised speech on Saturday, his first public appearance since the recent Taliban gains, in which he vowed not to give up the “achievements” of the 20 years since the U.S. toppled the Taliban following the 9/11 attacks.
+Afghan President Ashraf Ghani delivered a televised speech Saturday, his first public appearance since the recent Taliban gains.
+He vowed not to give up the “achievements” of the 20 years since the U.S. toppled the Taliban after the 9/11 attacks.

-The U.S. has continued holding peace talks between the government and the Taliban in Qatar this week, and the international community has warned that a Taliban government brought about by force will not be accepted.
-But the insurgents would appear to have little interest in making concessions as they rack up victories on the battlefield.
+The U.S. has continued holding peace talks between the government and the Taliban in Qatar this week, and the international community has warned that a Taliban government brought about by force would be shunned.
+But the insurgents appear to have little interest in making concessions as they rack up victories on the battlefield.

 “We have started consultations, inside the government with elders and political leaders, representatives of different levels of the community as well as our international allies," Ghani said.
 "Soon the results will be shared with you,” he added, without elaborating further.